Man wearing VR headset and interacting in the virtual reality with hand controllers

 UX Design Process in VR

-VR design follows a path if continuous discovery and improvement.
-The journey of the UX design process in VR includes three core stages: Define, Make and Learn.
+The journey of the UX design process in VR includes three core stages: Define, Make, and Learn.

 © Interaction Design Foundation, CC BY-SA 4.0

-• Make: This is where the fun begins as you build your virtual world.
-You can create simple prototypes and design the space around the user.
-Consider comfortable movements and easy-to-use controls.
+• Make: Once you’re on the trail of what to do, this is where the fun begins as you start to weave and build your virtual world.
+You can create simple prototypes and design the space around the user to bring your ideas to life, but always remember your users—and what they can do comfortably and easily—and design for comfortable movements and make easy-to-use controls.

-• User comfort is vital.
-Avoid designs that might cause dizziness.
+• User comfort is vital—absolutely paramount, like their safety—so avoid designs that might cause dizziness.

-• Provide clear feedback on user actions.
-Did they successfully interact with an object?
+• Provide clear feedback on user actions so they know in real-time what’s going on; did they successfully interact with an object?

-• Test with real users every step of the way.
+• Test with real users every step of the way so you can guide future users that much better with refinements to your design.

-• Make your experience accessible to users with disabilities.
+• Make your experience accessible to users with disabilities—UX design for accessibility is a legal requirement in many jurisdictions, anyway, too.

-Create better VR experience for people with vision, mobility, hearing and neural disability.
+Create better VR experiences for people with vision, mobility, hearing, and neural disabilities.

 © Interaction Design Foundation, CC BY-SA 4.0